simagix/keyhole/USERSGUIDE.md

 ```

 ## Log Analytic
-*Keyhole* can identify slow operations and queries with collections scans by analyzing a log file.
+*Keyhole* can identify slow operations and queries with collections scans by analyzing a log file, either plain or gzip compressed.
 Run *keyhole* command with a `--loginfo` flag and it will display average execution time by query patterns and sorted by execution in descending order.

 ```
-keyhole --loginfo /var/log/mongodb/mongod.log
+keyhole --loginfo /var/log/mongodb/mongod.log.2018-06-07T11-08-32.gz
 ```